 Lawyers typically have little training in leadership.
 The law can be described as the rules and forces that operate on leaders, and so we teach the rules in which leaders operate, but most law schools don’t teach what it takes to be an effective leader.
 It is ironic that so many of our country’s great leaders, whether in the government, business, law or the non-profit sector, are law school graduates yet precious few had any course work dedicated to leadership.
 At CSU|LAW, we teach leadership skills that can be applied in any career path.

 Leaders of the future need to have the skills to lead, counsel, and manage in a world of volatility, uncertainty, complexity, and ambiguity.
 We provide training and practice in leadership strategies and skills that better prepare students to effectively manage the people and organizations they will lead.

 - CSU|LAW Dean's Leadership Fellows Program.
 A limited number of first year law students are chosen for the Dean's Leadership Fellows Program during the first year of law school.
 Selection into the Dean’s Leadership Fellows Program is competitive and based on strong academic achievement, leadership qualities and potential, a commitment to active participation in the Program, and a commitment to our values of Learn Law.
 Live Justice.
 Those selected are known as Dean's Leadership Fellows.
-Some of those admitted to the Program also receive a three-year guaranteed full-tuition Dean’s Leadership Scholarship.
-Leadership Fellows have the special opportunity to interact with prominent national, state, and local leaders to explore issues in leadership and the law through regular small, interactive roundtable discussions at the law school and in the community.
+Dean’s Leadership Fellows have the special opportunity to interact with prominent national, state, and local leaders to explore issues in leadership and the law through regular small, interactive roundtable discussions at the law school and in the community.

 - CSU|LAW Leader-in-Residence Program We bring distinguished leaders to the law school to mentor, coach, and advise students on their prospective career choices and work on specific projects related to the law school’s strategic priorities.
 Leaders-in Residence maintain uniquely deep, long-term relationships with the law school.
-Our Leaders-in-Residence include not only Kelly Tompkins but also a former judge, former corporate CEO, former corporate general counsel, the General Counsel of the Ohio ACLU, and a technology and cybersecurity expert.
+Our Leaders-in-Residence include not only Kelly Tompkins but also a former judge, former corporate CEO, and the General Counsel of the Ohio ACLU.